-At the Avon Junior Athletic Association, there's a sport for everyone.
-AJAA provides outstanding opportunities for Avon community youth to develop physically while encouraging growth in teamwork, effort, sportsmanship, and character by offering diverse and high-quality athletic programming and instruction through a single organization.
+At Avon Youth Sports, there's a sport for everyone.
+AYS provides outstanding opportunities for Avon community youth to develop physically while encouraging growth in teamwork, effort, sportsmanship, and character by offering diverse and high-quality athletic programming and instruction through a single organization.